 The STEM (science, technology, engineering and mathematics) composite major is an interdisciplinary program in the natural sciences, which may be declared as a second major in conjunction with another course of study.
 Pairing a strong background in math and/or science with a degree in journalism, business or secondary education, for example, will strengthen the resumes of future graduates.

-The STEM composite major draws faculty from the departments of mathematics, biology, chemistry and physics, and features the course "Navigating a Diverse Society for Equality in Math/Science," taught by Augustana’s director of diversity and inclusion programs.
-While the STEM composite major may be paired with any second major, one of the primary goals in the design of the curriculum was to complement the secondary education major.
+The STEM composite major draws faculty from the departments of mathematics, biology, chemistry and physics, and features the course "Navigating a Diverse Society for Equity in Math/Science," taught by Augustana’s director of diversity and inclusion programs.
+While the STEM composite major may be paired with a wide variety of second majors, one of the primary goals in the design of the curriculum is to complement the secondary education major.

 Why Study Secondary Education and Mathematics/Science?